Ben Smith (ice hockey, born 1988)

-Benjamin Alexander Smith (born July 11, 1988) is an American professional ice hockey player currently playing for EHC Red Bull München in the Deutsche Eishockey Liga (DEL).
+Benjamin Alexander Smith (born July 11, 1988) is an American professional ice hockey player who is currently an unrestricted free agent.
+He most recently played for the EHC Red Bull München in the Deutsche Eishockey Liga (DEL).
 He previously played in the National Hockey League (NHL) for the Chicago Blackhawks, San Jose Sharks, Toronto Maple Leafs and the Colorado Avalanche.

 Smith was a member of the Blackhawks 2013 Stanley Cup winning team.

 Playing career

 As a youth, Smith played in the 2001 and 2002 Quebec International Pee-Wee Hockey Tournaments with the New York Rangers minor ice hockey team.

 Smith graduated from Westminster School in 2006 and played four seasons at Boston College, helping the Eagles win two national championships.
 While playing for BC, Smith was drafted by the Chicago Blackhawks 169th overall in the sixth round of the 2008 NHL Entry Draft.

 On October 29, 2010 the Blackhawks recalled Smith from the AHL's Rockford IceHogs to make his NHL debut in a home game against the Edmonton Oilers.
 He scored his first NHL goal on April 8, 2011 against Jimmy Howard of the Detroit Red Wings.
 On April 15, 2011, Smith scored 2 goals against the Vancouver Canucks in a 4–3 loss in only his second NHL playoff game.

-On Sunday, April 24, 2011, during Game 6 of the Western Conference quarterfinals, Smith scored the overtime goal on a rebound against the Vancouver Canucks' goaltender, Roberto Luongo, to force a Game 7 in Vancouver after the Canucks had previously been leading the series 3–0.
+On April 24, 2011, during Game 6 of the Western Conference quarterfinals, Smith scored the overtime goal on a rebound against the Vancouver Canucks' goaltender, Roberto Luongo, to force a Game 7 in Vancouver after the Canucks had previously been leading the series 3–0.
 The Blackhawks ended up losing Game 7 in overtime.

-On June 17, 2013, Smith was called up to play his first Stanley Cup Finals game, a 2–0 loss to the Boston Bruins, to fill in over the injured Marián Hossa.
-The Blackhawks won the Cup on June 24, 2013, when they defeated the Bruins in Game 6.
+On June 17, 2013, Smith was called up to play his first Stanley Cup Final game, a 2–0 loss to the Boston Bruins, to fill in over the injured Marián Hossa.
+The Blackhawks won the Cup on June 24, 2013, when they defeated the Bruins in Game six games.

 On June 27, 2014, the Blackhawks signed him to a two-year contract extension.
-In the following season, Smith scored four goals in 19 playoff games to help the Blackhawks advance to the Western Conference finals.
+In the previous playoff run, Smith scored four goals in all 19 playoff games to help the Blackhawks advance to the Western Conference finals.